Taz Taylor (music producer): Internet Money Records

 Internet Money Records is a record label and record producer collective founded by Taz Taylor, Nick Mira, and DT (formerly known as Sidepce), with Taylor being CEO.
 A blend of a YouTube channel, a record label, and a producer union, Internet Money is a medium for producers to sell beats, as well as an aggregator for producers and creatives.
 Beyond helping other producers with the business side of making music, Taylor and Internet Money host "tours", where producers can collaborate and work together.
 Taylor believes that Internet Money is a way to help producers make money off of music using the same techniques he uses.
 In 2018, Internet Money Records signed a record deal with Alamo Records and Interscope Records.
 During a stint in mid-2019, Taz's relationship with Alamo and Interscope soured.
 By late summer, Taz had agreed to a buyout with Alamo and Interscope and signed a new record deal with TenThousand Projects and Virgin Music, giving him more control of who he could sign to the joint venture.

-As a producer collective, Internet Money has been responsible for multiple singles that have ascended the Billboard Hot 100, and has earned the RIAA Platinum and Gold certificates as well.
+As a producer collective, Internet Money has been responsible for multiple singles that have ascended to the Billboard Hot 100, and has earned the RIAA Platinum and Gold certificates as well.

 The label released their debut album, B4 the Storm on August 28, 2020.
 It includes vocals from Future, Kevin Gates, Gunna, Don Toliver, Nav, Trippie Redd, Juice Wrld, 24kGoldn, Iann Dior and the Kid Laroi, among others.

+Personal life

+In 2025, Taz stated on his Instagram story that he is not very religious, while also emphasising the importance of living with kindness, gratitude, and unity.